Soviet occupation of the Baltic states (1940): Soviet occupation

 On 14 June 1940 the Soviets issued an ultimatum to Lithuania.
 The Soviet military blockade of Estonia went into effect while the world's attention was focused on the fall of Paris to Nazi Germany.
 Two Soviet bombers downed the Finnish passenger airplane Kaleva flying from Tallinn to Helsinki carrying three diplomatic pouches from the U.S. legations in Tallinn, Riga and Helsinki.
 The US Foreign Service employee Henry W. Antheil Jr. was killed in the crash.

+On 16 June 1940 the Soviets issued an ultimatum to Estonia and to Latvia.

-Several days later, on 18 June 1940 the German Ambassador to the Soviet Union Graf von der Schulenburg in his telegram have said that earlier V. Molotov had "warmly" congratulated him on the recent Germany's success in France and added that: «[…] it had become necessary to put an end to all the intrigues by which England and France had tried to sow discord and mistrust between Germany and the Soviet Union in the Baltic States.
+On 18 June 1940 the German Ambassador to the Soviet Union Graf von der Schulenburg in his telegram said that earlier V. Molotov had "warmly" congratulated him on Germany's recent success in France and added that: «[…] it had become necessary to put an end to all the intrigues by which England and France had tried to sow discord and mistrust between Germany and the Soviet Union in the Baltic States.